CPG Corporation

+CPG Corporation (CPG) is a Singapore-based multidisciplinary consultancy that provides integrated services in architecture, engineering, infrastructure design, and facilities management.
+Headquartered in Singapore, the company operates through 11 overseas offices with a business presence in over 30 countries.

+CPG’s work focuses on sustainable and resilient design, urban infrastructure, and the application of technology in the built environment.
+The firm’s projects span sectors including transportation, healthcare, education, and civic developments, both in Singapore and internationally.

 History

 The Public Works and Convicts Department was formed in 1833 after George Drumgoole Coleman became the first superintendent.
 The department was formally established as the Public Works Department of Singapore (PWD) in 1946.

 Under Temasek Holdings, it was incorporated in 1999 and renamed to PWD Corporation before again being renamed to CPG Corporation in 2002.
 A year later, it became part of the Downer EDI Group.

 In 2012, the ownership of the CPG Corporation group of companies was transferred from Downer EDI, Australia, to China Architecture Design and Research Group.